rburangulov/k8s-centos-cluster-deploy/README.md

-create_cluster.yml playbook is user for deploying Kubernetes cluster to Centos 7.
+create_cluster.yml playbook is used for deploying Kubernetes cluster to Centos 7.
 Weavenet network plugin is used.
 Traefik Ingress contoller.

 hosts file example: